martasd/workflow-viz/README.md

 Visualizes XML Workflow Descriptor using SVG.

-See [Demo](https://martasd.github.io/workflow-viz) for a live example.
+See [Demo](https://martasd.github.io/workflow-viz) for a live example .
 To display a visualization, upload a workflow file from `test-input` directory such as `strate.xml`.

+**Note:** This is currently disabled as the repository is now private on GitHub.

 ## Displaying locally